robohawks5741/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

 ### Java Files

-Not packages, but classes/interfaces/enums that are our "real" code.
+Not packages, but classes/interfaces/enums that have the meat of our code.

 ```
 ───┐ org.firstinspires.ftc.teamcode
+   └──┐ drive
       ├─── RobohawksDriveConstants
       ├─── RobohawksMecanumDrive
+      └──┐ opmode
-   ├─── RobohawksTeleOp
+         ├─── RobohawksAutonomous
-   └─── ThreadDebug
+         └─── RobohawksTeleOp
 ```

-- `RobohawksDriveConstants` contains our drive constants (wow)
-- `RobohawksMecanumDrive` contains some weird Roadrunner stuff similar to drive constants
-- `RobohawksTeleOp` is our actual TeleOp OpMode
-- `ThreadDebug` is just something I've been cooking up to debug some multi-threading issues.

 ### Roadrunner Packages